jmzg93/koboldVR7Integration/README.md

 Once the integration is set up, entities corresponding to your Kobold robots will be added.
 You can interact with them via the Home Assistant dashboard or automations.

+### Additional Documentation

+- [Lovelace dashboard example](docs/lovelace-dashboard-example.md) – replicate the sample subview, automations, scripts, sensors, and helpers used to control the Kobold VR7 from Home Assistant.

+> **Note:** The examples reference the `vacuum.roomba` entity.
+Replace it with the entity exposed by your own Kobold robot before applying the configurations.

 ### Supported Features

 - **Robot Control**: